 Genesee Valley Orchestra & Chorus

 In 1976 Virginia Hogan, SSJ, the conductor of the Diocesan Festival Chorus in Rochester and music director for the Sisters of Saint Joseph Motherhouse Chapel, was asked by Perinton’s Clergy-Lay Council to prepare a concert for the town’s Bicentennial Celebration of the Independence of the United States.
 Calling on town residents, Virginia brought together 40 singers for this concert.
 Later that year a small orchestra joined the group to perform Handel’s “Messiah”, initiating our organization.
-Incorporated as the Perinton Community Chorus and Orchestra, the group grew from 40 singers to well over 130 singers and instrumentalists from not only Fairport, but also Rochester, Pittsford, Penfield, Victor, Webster, Honeoye Falls and other towns east of the Genesee.
+Incorporated as the Perinton Community Chorus and Orchestra, the group grew from 40 singers to well over 130 singers and instrumentalists from not only Fairport, but also Rochester, Pittsford, Penfield, Victor, Greece, Webster, Honeoye Falls and other towns east of the Genesee.
 With representation from many towns in the Greater Rochester Area, the Perinton Community Chorus and Orchestra changed its name to the Genesee Valley Orchestra and Chorus (GVOC).

 Bonded in friendship, GVOC members delight in sharing their musical talents and versatility.
 GVOC has developed a repertoire ranging from spirituals to show tunes and folk songs to oratorios.
 The Genesee Valley Orchestra and Chorus is dedicated to providing opportunities for musical growth for its members and enriching the lives of area residents by presenting high quality musical performances throughout the Genesee Valley.
 The Genesee Valley Orchestra and Chorus aspires to be: